Man Utd news: Harry Maguire the perfect signing, Aaron Wan-Bissaka's the real deal & five things we learned from Red Devils' pre-season | Goal.com

 The Frenchman missed the game in Cardiff due to a back spasm and the Reds looked sluggish and low on ideas for long spells.
 Whereas in previous games they had seen Pogba provide an extra dimension to their attacking game, prompting all sorts of runs from the front four, United no longer had the same edge when on the ball.

-It would appear now that Pogba will remain at United for at least one more year, with his talk of seeking “a new challenge” having not come to anything amid a rocky summer for Real Madrid.
-And that can only be good news for United, because when Pogba is at the top of his game he can be one of the most destructive players in world football.
+It would appear now that Pogba will remain at United for at least one more year, with his talk of seeking "a new challenge" having not come to anything amid a rocky summer for Real Madrid.
+And that can only be good news for United, because when the World Cup winner is at the top of his game he can be one of the most destructive players in world football.

 The kids are alright